narausch/NCSUStudent2020/README.md

 ## Build / Watch

-Run `npm build` to build the project.
+Run `npm run build` to build the project.

-Run `npm watch` to watch the files and build when something has been modified.
+Run `npm run watch` to watch the files and build when something has been modified.